pieterbb/TodoStreak/README.md

 - Add a feedback box to the right bottom corner so users can quickly report bugs or suggestions
 - Have the todo media open in a lightbox
 - Add (hover) animations in the UI to make it feel more interactive (Framer / Auto animation library)
-- Create a marketing / landing page to explain the platform to new users
 - Create a multi-tenant version so you can sell the platform as a whitelabel platform to businesses (Create your own community basically)
 - Add dynamic SEO, metadata and OpenGraph Images to the pages
 - Implement optimistic updates to the mutations for a more snappy feel of the app